The five most common market risk factors are:

 VCTs should only be considered by sophisticated investors with significant investment portfolios who can take a long-term view and are comfortable with higher risks.
-The Financial Conduct Authority (FCA) suggests a sophisticated investor is somebody with an annual income in excess of £100,000 or investable assets of more than £250,000.
+The Financial Conduct Authority (FCA) suggests a sophisticated investor is somebody who self certifies that they have the skills to hold these investments, due to specific previous investing experience.

 VCTs are unlikely to be suitable for mainstream investors who may need access to their money in the short term, or for whom loss of the investment will cause financial hardship.
 VCTs invest in smaller, sometimes fledgling, companies, some of which could struggle or fail altogether, meaning losses for investors.
 The VCT manager may also have difficulty selling the underlying investments.
 Investors should also be aware that VCT shares are illiquid.
 This means they can be difficult to sell (and buy) on the secondary market.
 Although shares are fully listed on the London Stock Exchange, there might be only one ‘market maker’ for the shares, which means investors may have difficulty selling at a price that fairly reflects the value of the underlying holdings or, in extreme circumstances, at any price.